 - if there's a family history of ADHD

-- about any other problems or symptoms of different health conditions you or your child may have
+- any other problems or symptoms of different health conditions you or your child may have

-If the GP thinks your child may have ADHD, they may first suggest a period of "watchful waiting" – lasting around 10 weeks – to see if your child's symptoms improve, stay the same or get worse.
+It may be useful to have a brief period of "watchful waiting" to see if your child's symptoms improve, stay the same or get worse.

-If your child's behaviour does not improve, and both you and the GP believe it's affecting their day-to-day life, the GP should refer you and your child to a specialist for a formal assessment.
+If your child's challenges do not improve, and both you and the school believe it's negatively affecting their day-to-day life, you should work with the school to complete the necessary paperwork for an assessment of need.

 There are a number of different specialists you or your child may be referred to for a formal assessment, including: